The Cayuga Lake HABs Monitoring Program

 Welcome to the team, Christy!
 We so appreciate your passion and support for the lake!

-2018 Monitoring Program Results
+The 2018 HABs Monitoring Program

 Monitoring HABs occurrences is essential for understanding when and where HABs occur on Cayuga Lake.
 In 2018, 40 cyanobacteria blooms were recorded on the lake, helping to better the understanding of HABs and the factors that promote them on Cayuga Lake.
 Within the data gathered, a few observations have been made.

 With only 7 blooms found in 2017, it seems there was a sharp increase in the overall number of cyanobacteria blooms in that occurred on Cayuga Lake in 2018.
 However, it is possible that this increase may be a result of establishing the HABs monitoring program and increased surveillance of the lake.
 Additionally, toxins were much higher in cyanobacteria blooms that occurred in September compared to blooms that occurred in August or July of 2018.
-Finally, 77% of HABs with high toxins (microcystin levels at 4 ug/L or greater) were observed in the northern half of Cayuga Lake in 2018.
+Finally, 77% of HABs with high toxins (microcystin levels at 4 µg/L or greater) were observed in the northern half of Cayuga Lake in 2018.
 Detailed data from last season can be found in this spreadsheet.
-These are important observations that we are interested to compare with what may be found during this upcoming monitoring season.
+These are important observations that we are interested in to compare with what may be found during this upcoming monitoring season.
 Thank you to everyone who volunteered to monitor HABs in 2018.
 We are looking forward to learning even more about HABs on Cayuga Lake at the end of the 2019 monitoring season!